supahcraig/scotland_pYard/README.md

 * stop 81 has the wrong coordinates (needs to move right by 1 unit)
 * incognito move option
 * Mr. X's double move is not implemented
-* inconsistent way of identifying who is mr.x & who's turn it is (player index, etc)
+* inconsistent way in code of identifying who is mr.x & who's turn it is (player index, etc)
-* map can't be displayed on my laptop screen
 * Optionally have Mr. X not even display on his own map, and add a mouseover event to reveal location.
   * this is to allow for people playing near each other to not cheat